 Generally, the Court in the county where the Decedent or the Ward lives or owns real estate is the appropriate county for such an action.
 Additionally, the case can be heard in the county in which the Decedent died or in which a Ward is located at the time the guardianship action is initiated.

-Cases Filed in Wrong County Could be Dismissed
+Filed in Wrong County, Could Be Dismissed

 It is important to note that any probate or guardianship litigation matter that is filed in a county that does not qualify under the Estates Code provisions as an appropriate venue for the case is subject to being dismissed because the Court does not have the proper jurisdiction to hear the case.

-Filing a Probate or Guardianship Case in Texas
+File a Probate, Guardianship Case in Texas

 If you plan to file a probate or guardianship case in Texas, or you have questions about who would be an interested person or what county the case should be filed, talk to an attorney experienced in this area of law.
 Ford + Bergner attorneys are highly experienced with guardianship and probate litigation and would be glad to help with your case.
 Contact us.